salesforcecli/plugin-custom-metadata/README.md

   $ custommetadata force:cmdt:record:insert

 OPTIONS
-  -d, --outputdir=outputdir                       [default: force-app/main/default/customMetadata] Specify the directory
+  -d, --outputdir=outputdir                       [default: force-app/main/default/customMetadata] directory where the
-                                                  where the file will be created
+                                                  file will be created

-  -f, --filepath=filepath                         (required) Path to the CSV file
+  -f, --filepath=filepath                         (required) path to the CSV file

-  -l, --namecolumn=namecolumn                     [default: Name] Column that is used to determine the name of the
+  -l, --namecolumn=namecolumn                     [default: Name] column that is used to determine the name of the
-                                                  record.
+                                                  record

-  -n, --inputdir=inputdir                         [default: force-app/main/default/objects] Specify the directory where
+  -n, --inputdir=inputdir                         [default: force-app/main/default/objects] directory where the custom
-                                                  the custom metadata type definition will be pulled from
+                                                  metadata type definition will be pulled from

-  -t, --typename=typename                         (required) API Name of the custom metadata type
+  -t, --typename=typename                         (required) API name of the custom metadata type

   --json                                          format output as json